Our Clergy Team

 While in Italy, he approached the Episcopal Church, and after a lengthy period of discernment and prayerful reflection, he later moved to the United States where he has been dedicated to growing in the richness of the Anglican tradition.
 His formation was strengthened at the Bishop Stanton Center.
 During his reception process he served as Youth Director and also as Parish Administrator of St. Mary’s Episcopal Church in Irving, TX.
 On April 3, 2012, Fabian was officially received as priest in the Episcopal Church by the Rt.
 Rev James Monte Stanton of the Diocese of Dallas.

 In 2011, Fr.
 Fabian served in Kairos Prison Ministry as a spiritual advisor and since February 2012, he has served on the Honduras Mission Team with the Episcopal Church of the Epiphany in Richardson, TX.
-Fr.
-Fabian also extended support to The Well, the Bridge Stewpot, Austin Street Centre, the Brotherhood of St. Andrew and Camp All Saints.
+Fabian+ also continues extending support to The Well, the Bridge Stewpot, Austin Street Centre, the Brotherhood of St. Andrew and Camp All Saints.

-Fabian and his wife DeeAnn live in Irving, where they enjoy reading, going to the cinema and traveling.
+Fabian+ and his wife DeeAnn, enjoy reading, going to the cinema and traveling.
 They have five children and grandchildren.

 THE REV. ANDREA CONKLIN, DEACON